KantinoIzi/Improving-Lagrangian-mesh-grid/README.md

 # Improving-Lagrangian-mesh-grid
 In this project we want to improve a Lagrangian mesh grid.
-It can be useful when we want to simulate the motion of a fluid for example.
+It can be useful when we want to simulate a fluid motion for example.
-At the beginning we have Cartesian grid with markers(yellow circles) at the center of cells (in blue).
-Then the markers of the grid are going to move according to the following velocity field :
+At the beginning we have a Cartesian grid with markers(yellow circles) at the center of cells (in blue).
+Then the markers of the grid move according to the following velocity field :
 v(x,y) = (0 , 0) if sqrt(x²+y²) >= 1
 v(x,y) = ((-1+sqrt(x²+y²))*y , -(-1+sqrt(x²+y²))*x) if sqrt(x²+y²) < 1
 The current position of each marker is indicated by a a black +.